UNINETTSigma2/documentation/training/material/2022-spring/q_and_a-day2.md

 [Lesson material](https://training.pages.sigma2.no/tutorials/hpc-intro/episodes/15-transferring-files.html)

-9. the adress question may bring up another issue (if interpreted literally): storing data that can relate to a person, is that ok gdpr-wise (double encrytion)?
+9. the address question may bring up another issue (if interpreted literally): storing data that can relate to a person, is that ok gdpr-wise (double encrytion)?
     - Yes it is, maybe not relevant here but still smth to think about

 10. How do I know how much data I can download to my account in saga